K-Schriber/Computer-Science-Internal-Assessment/README.md

 ## Problem definition

-Dr.Ruben is a engineer who is currently constructing a house in Japan he is interested in getting a website to track the construction of his new house.
+A client who is a engineer who is currently constructing a house in Japan he is interested in getting a website to track the construction of his new house.
 Originally he has been taking a photo after every build session then writing a paragraph about the improvements or the materials need for another part of the house, however this is starting to become burdensome and too disorganized.
-It is also difficult for Dr. Ruben to find the specfic date of the photo along and keep track of how each project within the house is going.
+With having to manually add each of the  It is also difficult for Dr. Ruben to find the specfic date of the photo along and keep track of how each project within the house is going.
 Dr.Ruben is in need of a website that helps him track the construction and materials of his soon to be home.

 ## Design statement: